Amazon Best Seller

 These are the 10+1 Steps to Problem Solving:

 No matter the problems you want to fix you will naturally use one or all of these steps.
 (There's an 11th secret step, making it 10+1 - you'll see in the book).

-But where you'll get stuck is knowing what to use when, what mindset and approach you should have for each and when you can re-use a step.
+But where you'll get stuck is knowing what to use and when, what mindset and approach you should have for each step and when it can be re-used.